 The regulation says that extraordinary circumstances are outside of the airline’s control.
 These conditions include:

 Airlines sometimes try to include technical faults in this bracket.
 However these kinds of issues are not defined as extraordinary circumstances.
 So, don’t let them tell you otherwise.
-If there’s a fault with the plane you will still be entitled to compensation.
+If there’s a fault with the plane you will still be entitled to flight delay compensation.

 You may be concerned that these rules no longer apply to British Airways because its a UK airline, and the United Kingdom is no longer part of the European Union.